-As a part of Orientation, the law school offers an optional Setting Up Services Day where new students can get acquainted with Miami Law, and meet and mingle with Student Ambassadors (2L and 3L students) who direct students and answer general questions.
-These 2L and 3L students also provide an ‘insider” tour of the School of Law and the University including: classrooms, administrative offices, the food court, the wellness center and the bookstore.
-While this information day is not mandatory, it is strongly encouraged, especially for laptop configuration and Cane Card pictures.
+As a part of Law School Orientation, the law school hosts a Setting Up Services Day where new students can get acquainted with Miami Law, and meet and mingle with Student Ambassadors (2L and 3L students) who direct students and answer general questions.
+These 2L and 3L students also provide an ‘insider” tour of the School of Law and the University including: classrooms, administrative offices, the food court, and the bookstore.
+Services include laptop configuration and Cane Card pictures.

 Below is an overview of how to set up key services for new law students.